How we protect your data.

 If you discover a security vulnerability, please report it responsibly to:

-I appreciate your help in keeping NimbleCal secure for everyone.
+We appreciate your help in keeping NimbleCal secure for everyone.

 Related: